m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 ### Getting TLS encryption and a certificate the easy way

-TLS encryption is mandatory and ensures secured delivery. *LetsEncrypt* offers a free certificate with assisstance from their client - _certbot_.
+TLS encryption is mandatory and ensures secured delivery. *LetsEncrypt* offers a free certificate with assisstance from their client: _certbot_.
 - Head on over to https://certbot.eff.org/.
 Click on  "Get Certbot instructions".
 - Select your server as the Software and which distro your running on system.
 In my case as i said before im using apache2 and ubuntu20.04LTS.
   ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/permalinks/PhishOPS/images/certbot1.png)

-Follow along the instructions to succesfully install certbot and when you reach an instruction such as `sudo certbot --apache` you will be prompted for the domains and subdomains to enable TLS on along with an administrative mail contact.
+- Follow along the instructions to succesfully install certbot and when you reach an instruction such as `sudo certbot --apache` you will be prompted for the domains and subdomains to enable TLS on along with an administrative mail contact.
 Fill them as your hosting needs.
   ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/permalinks/PhishOPS/images/certbot-setup2.png)

-You will then find your certificates in `/etc/letsencrypt/live/example.com/`.
+- You will then find your certificates in `/etc/letsencrypt/live/example.com/`.

 _Note: Use `fullchain.pem` as the supplied certificate and `privkey.pem` as the key .
 Fullchain.pem is a concatenation of `cert.pem` and `chain.pem` in one file._